rulgamer03/C/PiaFinalProduct/README.md

 ><1900001> [Carolina Carrillo Martinez] F
 >

-- **Set a date for a doctor's appointment:** the program asks you the name and the id of the patient, (the patient must be registered previously) .
-If he/she is not in the file "registered.txt" or you write something wrong the name or the id, you go to the menu, now if user and pin are correct, the program asks you the hour, the day,  the doctors office number.
+- **Set a date for a doctor's appointment:** the program asks you the name and the id of the patient, (the patient must be registered previously).
+If he/she is not in the file "registered.txt" or you write something wrong the name or the id, you go to the menu, now if user and pin are correct, the program asks you the hour, the day,  the doctor's office number.
 >Name: Angel Raul Chavez Carrillo
 >
 >Hour: 12:12